 Figure 2.
 Example of all possible combinations of BV candidates

-Based on the validities of the BV candidates, the BVD signs can be derived.
-In the case of only one BV candidate is valid, the decoder can derive both signs.
-If two BV candidates are valid, one sign can be derived, and the other component sign is signaled.
-In the other case, if three BV candidates are valid, at least one component sign is signaled, and the other sign may be derived based on the sign of the previous component sign.
-Finally, if the four BV candidates are valid, both signs are explicitly signaled.
+Based on the validities of the BV candidates, the BVD component signs can be derived.
+In the case that only one BV candidate is valid, the decoder can derive both BVD component signs.
+If two BV candidates are valid, one BVD component sign can be derived, and the other component sign is signaled.
+In the case that three BV candidates are valid, at least one BVD component sign is signaled, and the other BVD component sign may be derived based on the sign of the signaled component BVD sign.
+Finally, if all four BV candidates are valid, both BVD component signs are explicitly signaled.

-Table 1 illustrates an example showing all possible combinations of valid BV candidates among the four BV candidates and the sign derivation for each component of the BVD, denoted as xSign and ySign for the horizontal and vertical components, respectively.
-A "0" in the condition columns indicates that the corresponding BV candidate is not valid, and a "1" that the BV candidate is valid.
-An "X" in the component sign columns indicates that the sign cannot be derived, and it is explicitly signaled in the bitstream, and "+" and "-" values indicate that positive or negative component sign is derived, respectively.
+Table 1 shows all possible combinations of valid BV candidates among the four BV candidates and the corresponding sign derivation for each BVD component, denoted as xSign and ySign for the horizontal and vertical components, respectively.
+A "0" in a BV candidate column indicates that the corresponding BV candidate is not valid, and a "1" in the BV candidate column indicates that the corresponding BV candidate is valid.
+An "X" in a BVD component sign column indicates that the sign for the corresponding BVD component cannot be derived and is therefore explicitly signaled in the bitstream, and a "+" and "-" value indicates that positive or negative component sign is derived, respectively.

 Table 1.
 BV candidate validities